 Hotel Del Coronado — One of the most iconic hotels in the country and not just San Diego, if you’re looking for a luxury stay in San Diego, you can’t go wrong with the Hotel Del.
 This hotel is not only absolutely beautiful and historic, it is situated on the lovely Coronado Beach, as numerous fantastic restaurants on site and also boasts countless other amenities that are sure to make your stay a great one.
 Click here to see their latest prices

 Private Rental — Another popular option in San Diego is a private rental.
-There are countless properties available such as this stunning condo in Pacific Beach right on the oceanfront.
+There are countless properties available such as this charming studio in Pacific Beach that is super close to the beach.
 Click here to browse the best private rentals in San Diego

 California Dreams Hostel — If you’re travelling to San Diego solo or on a tight budget, this hostel is an excellent choice for you.
 It is located in Pacific Beach close to numerous attractions in San Diego.
 They have both dorm and private rooms available and great common areas perfect for meeting other travellers.
 Click here to see their latest prices